Dbl Winch-launch & retrieve with ease!

 Boat & Trailer combo is set up "purfect" for towing, including the extra gear in the boat on the tow to NC.

 Don't like driving off the trailer, seen to many props and outdrives ripped up from our NJ boat ramps (the worse).
 PLus don't want to rip the carpet on the bunks, which is already happening with the livewell pickup (another story).
 Most of our ramps are way too shallow.
 If you note in the ramp pic, the blocks for erosion control.
 But they have cause flats and bent rims.
 4 people have broken ankles on that ramp.
 (Grand State of New Jersey, Div. of Fish & Wildlife is currently using freshwater fishing liscense fee monies no less to fix the engineering fiasco) retrofitting the ramp with concrete over the blocks, many compliants about the ramps.
-Guess what, the new concrete is almost smooth,like a patio, no broom/rake finish...:eek:
+Guess what, the new concrete is almost smooth,like a patio, no broom/rake finish...:o

 I also launch from "natural" (beach) ramps in the summertime when you can't even get to the ramps, aka the dbl winch real purpose:cool: